mig82/py-gitkeep/README.md

     gitkeep path/to/foo

-To add a message to your `.gitkeep` file in order to let fellow developers why it's important to keep the specified directory in source control:
+To add a message to your `.gitkeep` file in order to let fellow developers understand why it's important to keep the specified directory in source control you can use the `--message` or `-m` flag:

 	gitkeep path/to/foo -m "This is where we'll later add X stuff."

-To remove it:
+By default all `.gitkeep` files bear the date of creation, the URL to this project and a default message.
+The idea here is to help others maintaining your project in the future understand what these files are.
+However, if you'd prefer to create empty `.gitkeep` files you can do so with the `--empty` or `-e` flag:

+	gitkeep path/to/foo -e

+To remove a `.gitkeep` file from a specified path use the `--let-go` or `-l` flag:

 	gitkeep --let-go path/to/foo

-To create a `.gitkeep` file in a directory called 'foo' and all its
+To create `.gitkeep` files recursively in a path and all its sub-directories use the `--recursive` or `-r` flag:
-sub-directories:

     gitkeep --recursive path/to/foo

-To remove all `.gitkeep` files from a directory called 'foo' and all its
+To remove all `.gitkeep` files recursively from a path and all its sub-directories use a combination of the `-r` and `-l` flags above:
-sub-directories:

-    gitkeep --recursive --let-go path/to/foo

-There are also short-hand options that can be combined.
-Most notably to remove all `.gitkeep` files recursively

     gitkeep -lr path/to/foo

 # Implementation Notes